Each Reiki story is a unique telling of one of two possible plot lines, either this one:

 Mainstream Reiki resources

-My award-winning book REIKI: A Comprehensive Guide, has many chapters on Reiki practice in conventional medicine, and one on mainstream family life.
+My award-winning book REIKI: A Comprehensive Guide, has several chapters on Reiki practice in conventional medicine, and one on mainstream family life.

-The Reiki Best Practices Recorded Webinars are targeted, in-depth, professional level movies you can access on your computer and review at your convenience:
+The Reiki Best Practices Recorded Trainings are targeted, in-depth, professional level trainings you can access on your computer and review at your convenience:

 And my MAINSTREAMING REIKI recordings.

-Truly, there is something above to serve everyone’s interest level and wallet.
+Truly, there is something above to serve everyone’s interest level and need.

 Want to stay in touch?
 Sign up for my email list here!